gawadx1/100-days-building-ai-products/README.md

 ---

-### Day 92 — GDPR وData Privacy للـ AI
+### Day 92 — GDPR & Data Privacy for AI

-افهم قوانين حماية البيانات وكيف تتعامل مع بيانات المستخدمين بشكل قانوني.
+Understand data protection laws and how to handle user data legally and responsibly.

 **`Legal`**